KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 *Point spread function of the collimator.
 The number of detected photons at a point in the detector decreases linearly with the distance {math}`r` to the central point.*
 :::

 In the calculations above, the thickness of the septa has been ignored.
 In reality, the septa have to be thick enough to stop the photons hitting them.
 Septa are made from high-Z materials, like lead or tungsten, to maximize the photon attenuation.
 High resolution collimators are optimized for imaging with {sup}`99m`Tc: the septa are relatively thin, and {math}`a/T` is small, resulting in high resolution but not so high sensitivity.
 High sensitivity collimators have a larger {math}`a/T`, producing poorer resolution.
-High energy collimators are designed for isotopes emitting high energy photons, such as {sup}`131`I (see table [6](#tab:rntisotopes)).
+High energy collimators are designed for isotopes emitting high energy photons, such as {sup}`131`I (see [](#tab:rntisotopes)).
 They have thicker septa to minimize the number of photons penetrating them.
-To account for the septa thickness, equation ([24](#eq:collim:sens)) can be extended to
+To account for the septa thickness, equation
+[](#eq:collim:sens) can be extended to

 ```{math}
 \mbox{sens} =  \frac{1}{12} \left( \frac{a}{T} \right)^2